Table of Contents

 Synthetic identity fraud can remain undetected for long periods, often until the fraudster defaults on significant loans.
 For instance, a group of 11 individuals in New York defrauded multiple financial institutions of $1 million before being caught.

-9. Inadequate Identity Verification Processes
+9. Weak Identity Verification Processes

 How Financial Institutions Can Protect Themselves from Synthetic Identity Fraud